isislab-unisa/KGHeartbeat/docs/quality_dimensions/verifiability.md

 SELECT DISTINCT ?o
 WHERE {?s dc:publisher ?o}
 ```
+To quantize this metric, we assign 1 if publichers are indicated, 0 otherwise.

 ---

 #### **Sources**
 For this metric we analyze the KG metadata and in particular we get the value from the field that has as key $sources$ .
+To quantize this metric, we assign 1 if sources is indicated, 0 otherwise.

 ---